GPAbyAAS/Test/README.md

 # Graphical-Password-Authentication-Prototype

-We the team of three developer of Graphical Password Authentication System
+We the team of three developer of Graphical Password Authentication Systems